 Eating and drinking

-Hospitality businesses are currently closed but several of Buxton’s cafés, pubs and restaurants are currently offering takeaway and deliveries whilst they are unable to open.
+Hospitality businesses are now able to serve customers in outdoor areas and for takeaway.
 Check our latest guide on takeaway food in Buxton for the latest information and opening times.